mbuechner/ddbpro/README.md

 ## Core & Module Updates
 Drupal's core, all modules and all necessary libraries are managed by Composer.

 - Install new module?
-Composer.
+Do it with Composer.
 - Update existing modules?
-Composer.
+Do it with Composer.
 - Does a module need a specific PHP library?
 Composer. ;-)

 Get a list of update-able packages.